wichtounet/acquisition-lazy/README.md

 It is written in C++, uses Qt widget toolkit and runs on Windows and Linux.

+New features:
+ * Automatically set buyouts for tabs
+ * Only downloads tabs that are priced
+ * Check if poe is running on another machine

 Differences with the original project:
  * Support QT4
  * Support g++ compiler